• Skip to main content

 UEFA Nations League – 9/9/2024

-This match drew an impressive number of 28,125 spectators in the stadium and was broadcast to a large TV audience of 1.6 million people.
+This match drew 28,125 spectators in the stadium and was broadcast to a large TV audience of 1.6 million people.

 UEFA Nations League – 15/11/2024

-49,977 Fans turned out in strong numbers, selling out the National Arena Stadium and reaching over 2.02 million people on TV.
+A strong number of 49,977 fans turned out, selling out the National Arena Stadium and reaching over 2.02 million people on TV.

 UEFA Nations League – 18/11/2024